On July 1, 1863, the quiet town of Gettysburg, Pennsylvania, became hell.

 Alexander Gardner and Timothy O’Sullivan were capturing the horrific aftermath when they came upon the dead infantryman.
-They took several photos of him where he fell, but realized they needed a better story to go with the body.
-Devil’s Den — which was a short distance away — would have been the perfect hideout for a rebel sharpshooter.
+They took several photos of him where he fell but realized they needed a better story to go with the body.
+Devil’s Den — a short distance away — would have been the perfect hideout for a rebel sharpshooter.
 What was the harm in taking a bit of creative license?

 They staged the soldier’s body between the rock walls with a prop gun, then cooked up a story about his tragic death.
 According to the Library of Congress, the men may have been a little desperate.
-Most of the bodies had been buried by the time they reached the battleground, so they were about to run out of useable material.
+Most of the bodies had been buried by the time they reached the battleground, so they were about to run out of usable material.